Flat subsets of Euclidean buildings: Introduction

 For some convex subsets in discrete Euclidean buildings, Theorem \ref{thm-main} is presented in \cite[Theorem 11.53]{Abram}.
 The case of convex triangles $C$ in Bruhat--Tits buildings appears in \cite[Exercise 2.3.10.3]{Rousseau}.
 Several special cases of Theorem \ref{thm-main} have been obtained and used in \cite{BM}.

 \begin{rem} Here is the only place in this paper, where we discuss non-complete buildings, we refer to \cite{Parreau}, \cite{Str} for their discussion.

 In any non-complete Euclidean building, Theorem \ref{thm-main} cannot hold as stated.
 Indeed, any such building $X$ contains a (half-open) geodesic $\gamma:[0,1) \to X$, whose image $C$ is closed as a subset of $X$.
 Such $C$ cannot be contained in an apartment.
-However, an extension of Theorem \ref{thm-main} to non-complete Euclidean buildings and to $\Lambda$-buildings (cf. \cite{Schwer}) seems possible, we hope to discuss it in a forthcoming work. \end{rem}
+However, under the additional assumption that $C$ is itself complete, we hope to discuss conditions for when $C$ is contained in an apartment in a forthcoming work. \end{rem}

 In Section \ref{sec: sph} we follow \cite{KleinerLeeb1}, in order to reprove and to extend the spherical version of our main theorem.
 One major difference between the spherical and the Euclidean case is the finiteness of the simplicial decomposition of spherical apartments, which allows for a choice of a potential enlargement $A$ of the convex subset $C$.
 In Section 4, we prove Theorem \ref{thm-main} by enlarging the convex set step by step.
 In order to make this enlargement procedure successful, we deal with the case of convex polyhedra $C$ first, and then deduce the result for general convex subsets by an appropriate approximation.